McRaven House: History

-McRaven owner Leyland French once saw the ghost of former owner William Murray on the staircase, and after realizing who it was, and the fact that he is dead, a frightened French ran upstairs to the Bobb bedroom and locked the door.
-He later called a local Episcopal priest and had the house blessed.
-The spirits of Ella and Annie Murray are also said to roam the grounds of McRaven.

 Notable tour guests

 Among the thousands of visitors to McRaven since it opened for tours in 1961, are Max Baer, Jr. and Irene Ryan of the sitcom The Beverly Hillbillies, who toured the house in the mid-1960s—an autographed photo of them at the house hangs in the foyer of McRaven.

 In the media

 Television

 The McRaven House was featured on an episode of Ghost Adventures entitled "Ghosts of Vicksburg: McRaven Mansion" that aired as a special in 2018 on the Travel Channel.
 The team of paranormal investigators explored the home and its grounds which was used as a Confederate campsite during the Civil War.
 They investigated reports of the aggressive ghost of Andrew Glass, a highwayman who was murdered by his jealous wife long ago.

-YouTubers Sam and Colby also paid the site a visit in 2022.